LawRato

 How can a lawyer help you?

-As stated above, cyberstalking or similar offenses may attract criminal charges, and the same warrant the assistance of a criminal lawyer.
+As stated above, cyberstalking or similar offences may attract criminal charges, and the same warrant the assistance of a criminal lawyer.
 A criminal lawyer is an expert in dealing with such cases and can guide you with the right procedure to start your prosecution and can help you through each step.
 He can also represent you when the case goes to court and can help you formulate a correct strategy to be followed to ensure the accused gets punished.
 Even in scenarios where a false case has been filed against you implying a criminal charge, he can help you with proving the same with the right strategy to be adopted.

 These guides are not legal advice, nor a substitute for a lawyer